PHOENIX THERA-LASE SYSTEMS.

 Light Amplification by Stimulated Emission of Radiation (Laser) is a form of electromagnetic energy of varying wavelengths.
 Color is produced by these varying wavelengths, which make up a light spectrum, and the light spectrum has three broad categories, ultraviolet, visible/optical and infrared/invisible light.
 Laser light is an artificial form of light that consists of identical wavelengths that have the same wavelength or nanometer measurement.

-Laser light energy also known as cold laser, soft laser, or biostimulation, is concentrated laser light energy delivered to the cellular level within the body to stimulate live tissue to heal chronic and acute soft tissue injuries.
+Laser light energy also known as cold laser, soft laser, or biostimulation, is concentrated laser light energy delivered to the cellular level within the body.
 The delivery of the laser energy is dependent on wavelength and power.
-It is the combination of wavelength and power factors that determine the penetration depth, and quantity of energy available to transfer to the cells which precipitates a complex set of physiological interactions at the cellular level that reduces acute inflammation, reduces pain, and accelerates tissue healing.
+It is the combination of wavelength and power factors that determine the penetration depth, and quantity of energy available to transfer to the cells which precipitates a complex set of physiological interactions at the cellular level that helps the body to heal.
 Selectivity of tissue effect is manipulated by variations in the wavelength and power settings that are used for the treatments.

 Today, high power thermal lasers are primarily used for ablation (burning, cutting or removal) of tissue, and the low power/low level lasers are using wavelengths that do not allow any type of significant penetration into the body because of the absorption of the energy into melanin, hemoglobin, and oxy-hemoglobin.
 The wavelengths used by these low power/low level lasers constrict the ability of the body to absorb the laser energy.